apache/apex-site/src/md/bylaws.md

 The Project Management Committee (PMC) for Apache Apex was created by a resolution of the board of the Apache Software Foundation on ***TBD***.
-The PMC is responsible to the board and the ASF for the management and oversight of the Apache Apex codebase.
+The PMC is responsible to the board and the ASF for the management and oversight of the Apache Apex community.
 The responsibilities of the PMC include:

 * Deciding what is distributed as products of the project.
 In particular all releases must be approved by the PMC
-* Maintaining the project&rsquo;s shared resources, including the codebase repository, mailing lists, websites.
+* Maintaining the project's shared resources, including the codebase repository, mailing lists, websites.
 * Speaking on behalf of the project
 * Resolving license disputes regarding products of the project
 * Nominating new PMC members and committers
+* Keeping the board informed of the status of the project
 * Maintaining these bylaws and other guidelines of the project

 Membership of the PMC is by invitation only and must be approved by a lazy consensus of active PMC members.
+Board approval is required for new PMC members.
-A PMC member is considered &ldquo;emeritus/inactive&rdquo; by not contributing in any form to the project for over one year.
+A PMC member is considered
+"emeritus/inactive" by not contributing in any form to the project for over one year.
 An emeritus PMC member may request reinstatement to the PMC.
 Such reinstatement is subject to lazy consensus of active PMC members.
 A PMC member may resign their membership from the PMC by their own declaration.
 Membership of the PMC can be revoked by an unanimous vote of all the active PMC members other than the member in question.
+Removal of PMC members requires board approval.

 The chair of the PMC is appointed by the ASF board.
 The chair is an office holder of the Apache Software Foundation (Vice President, Apache Apex) and has